 NHPP National Highway Performance Program.
 See Information on Federal Funding.
 NHS National Highway System - includes the Interstate Highway System and other roads important to the nation's economy, defense and mobility.
 Noise Abatement Improvements to reduce noise pollution to a specific area.
 Obligation The federal government's legal commitment (promise) to pay or reimburse a state or other entity for the federal share of a project's eligible costs.
 Obligation Limitation A restriction or "ceiling" on the amount of federal assistance that may be promised (obligated) during a specified time period.
 This is a statutory budgetary control that does not affect the apportionment or allocation of funds.
 Rather, it controls the rate at which the funds may be used.
 Off System Bridge See Information on Federal Funding.
-TLO On-the-Job Training.
+OJT On-the-Job Training.
 See Information on Federal Funding.
 ONEDOT The Federal Highway Administration and Federal Transit Administration are referred to collectively as ONEDOT.
 Operational Improvements Improves traffic operations on existing roadways.
 Partnering Projects A project that has a partnering arrangement between ARDOT and local governments and other state agencies that results in project acceleration.
 Passing Lane(s) Construction of an additional lane or lanes intended for passing on a two-lane roadway.
 P.E. or PE Preliminary Engineering - includes surveys, environmental analysis, and design.
-Performance- Based Planning and Programming (PBPP) Refers to the application of performance management within the planning and Planning Determination of existing or future needs.
+Performance- Based Planning and Programming (PBPP) Refers to the application of performance management within the planning and programming processes of transportation agencies to achieve desired performance outcomes for the multimodal transportation system.
+This includes a range of activities and products undertaken by a transportation agency together with other agencies, stakeholders and the public as part of a 3C (cooperative, continuing and comprehensive) process.
+Planning Determination of existing or future needs.
 Planning Framework Since 2004, this is MoDOT's process of involving the general public and planning partners, which represent regions of the state, and local areas, in the identification and prioritization of transportation needs and projects.
 Primary Funding Category Primary Funding Categories include Taking Care of the System, Statewide Interstate & Major Bridge, Safety, Statewide Safety and Flexible & Other.
 These are MoDOT categories, not federal categories, and indicate the type of MoDOT funds that are used for the project.
 Programmed This means a project has right of way and/or construction funds committed for expenditure within the five state fiscal years of the Statewide Transportation Improvement Program.
-Project Development PROTECT Combination of preliminary engineering, environmental analysis, design, right of way acquisition, and utility relocation activities.
+Project Combination of preliminary engineering, environmental analysis, design, right of way Development PROTECT acquisition, and utility relocation activities.
 Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation Program.
 See Information on Federal Funding.
 Pvmt.
 Pavement Rail Hwy.
 Railway-Highway Crossing Program.
 See Information on Federal Funding.